jmozmoz/cloudmap/README.rst

 `Dundee Satellite Receiving Station, Dundee University, UK <http://www.sat.dundee.ac.uk/>`_

 `xplanet <http://xplanet.sourceforge.net/>`_ can use a cloud map to make the earth look more pretty.
+It can be installed from pypi by pip: https://pypi.python.org/pypi/CreateCloudMap

 There is a free service which create one such cloud map per day.
 Due to a temporary unavailability of that service this script `create_map` was developed to automatically download the necessary geostationary images